Harley-Davidson enters race to buy Italian rival Ducati - sources

 It is now looking to compete with heavyweight private equity firms and large industry players to regain control.

-Volkswagen, Audi, Harley-Davidson, KKR and Bain Capital declined to comment.
-Bajaj, Investindustrial and Permira were not immediately available.
+Volkswagen, Audi, Harley-Davidson, KKR and Bain Capital declined to comment while Bajaj, Investindustrial and Permira were not immediately available.

-A successful deal for Ducati, which last year reported revenues of 593 million euros, would show Volkswagen boss Matthias Mueller is serious about reversing his predecessor's quest for size.
+A successful deal for Ducati, which last year made revenues of 593 million euros, would show that VW boss Matthias Mueller is serious about reversing his predecessor's quest for size.

-Volkswagen hopes to raise between 1.4 billion and 1.5 billion euros from the sale of Ducati, valuing it at 14-15 times its earnings before interest, taxes, depreciation and amortisation (EBITDA) of about 100 million euros, the sources said.
+VW hopes to raise between 1.4 and 1.5 billion euros from the sale of Ducati, valuing it at 14-15 times its earnings before interest, taxes, depreciation and amortisation (EBITDA) of about 100 million euros, the sources said.

-The German car maker wants a valuation that reflects trading multiples of similar trophy assets in the automotive industry, such as Italian car maker Ferrari (RACE.MI) which trades at almost 30 times its forward earnings.
+The German car maker wants a valuation that reflects trading multiples of similar trophy assets in the automotive industry such as Italian car maker Ferrari which trades at almost 30 times its forward earnings.

 Yet it may need to compromise on price as some of the bidders would struggle to pay as much as 1.5 billion euros for Ducati, several sources said.